Elise Gingrich, DVM, MPH, MS, DACVPM

 Brian A. DiGangi, DVM, MS, DABVP (Canine/Feline, Shelter Medicine)

-Brian received his DVM from the University of Florida in 2006 and completed a rotating internship in small animal medicine, surgery, and critical care at Long Island Veterinary Specialists.
-He was the first veterinarian to complete a residency in Shelter Animal Medicine at the University of Florida in 2010, earned a Master of Science degree in Veterinary Medical Sciences, and became board certified in canine and feline practice by the American Board of Veterinary Practitioners shortly thereafter.
-Brian is currently a Clinical Assistant Professor of Shelter Medicine in the Veterinary Community Outreach Program at the University of Florida where he focuses on training veterinary students in shelter medicine and pediatric spay-neuter.
-Brian joined the ASV board in 2011, served as Secretary in 2012, Vice President in 2013 and 2014.
-He chairs the Position Statement committee and serves as the board liaison for the ASV’s joint task force with the American Heartworm Society.
+Brian received his DVM from the University of Florida in 2006 and completed an internship in small animal medicine, surgery, and critical care at Long Island Veterinary Specialists.
+He completed a residency in Shelter Animal Medicine, earned a MS in Veterinary Medical Sciences, and became board certified in Canine and Feline Practice by the American Board of Veterinary Practitioners in 2010.
+Brian became one of the first ABVP diplomates in Shelter Medicine Practice in 2016 and is currently a Senior Director of Shelter Medicine for the ASPCA.
+Prior to joining the ASPCA, he was a Clinical Associate Professor of Shelter Medicine at the University of Florida.
+Brian joined the ASV board in 2011, served as Secretary in 2012, Vice President in 2013 and 2014, and President in 2015 and 2016.
+He chairs the Position Statement committee and is a member of the board of directors of the American Heartworm Society, also serving as the ASV’s liaison for the ASV-AHS joint task force.

 Holly Anderson, DVM